matthew-beisser/testing-automation-pipeline-3/docs/design.md

 Non-Goals are equally important to describe which problems you won't be fixing so everyone is on the same page.
 -->

-The proposed FT2 solution will intentionally **NOT** address:
+The proposed solution will intentionally **NOT** address:

-- Fully automating FT2
+- Fully automating FT testing.
+A test engineer will still be required.
-- Processing telnet data in the existing workflow
+- Changing the existing FT process for use in Orlando before deployment to TPK.
-- Replacing Valkyrie
+- Integrating the FT test data with the CMX manufacturing test data.
-- Upgrading Valkyrie
+- Adding any tests outside the current FT testing.

 ## Milestones